StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 ![Telemetry interval](/.gitbook/assets/v44_telemetry_interval.png)

 The selected telemetry interval can be either relative (live mode), or set to a custom time interval (time travel mode).
 By default, the telemetry interval is set to a relative time interval - in live mode and showing telemetry from the last hour.
-You can zoom in/out or [time travel](#time-travel) to view telemetry from a specific point in time by setting a custom time interval.
+You can zoom in/out or set a custom time interval to view telemetry from a specific point in [time travel mode](#time-travel).

 {% hint style="info" %}
 * A telemetry interval can be a maximum of 6 months.
 * It is possible to set a custom telemetry interval that does not include the currently selected topology time.
 When this happens, the message "The topology time is out of the current time interval" will be displayed in the timeline.
-* When a custom time interval is set, StackState will enter [time travel mode](#time-travel) and the [topology time](#topology-time) will be paused.
+* When a custom time interval is set, StackState will enter time travel mode and the [topology time](#topology-time) will be paused.
 {% endhint %}

 The telemetry interval can be set in the following ways: